Sacred language: Sanskrit

 Sanskrit is the language of the Vedas, Bhagavad Gita, Puranas like the Bhagavatam, the Upanishads, the epics like Ramayana and Mahabharata, and various other liturgical texts such as the Sahasranama, Chamakam, and Rudram.

 Sanskrit is also the tongue of Hindu rituals.
 It also has secular literature along with its religious canon.
 Most Hindu theologians of later centuries continued to prefer to write in Sanskrit even when it was no longer spoken as a day-to-day language.
 Sanskrit remains as the only liturgical link language which connects the different strains of Hinduism that are present across India.
 The de facto position that Sanskrit enjoyed, as the principal language of Hinduism, enabled its survival not only in India, but also in other areas, where Hinduism thrived like Southeast Asia.

 Old Tamil

 Old Tamil is the language of the Shaiva (Devaram) and Vaishnava (Divya Prabhandham) scriptures.

-Early Telugu
+Classical Telugu

 Most of Carnatic Music is in Telugu.

-Amaravati Stupa.
-It is dated to 2nd century BCE and is probably, the name of a stonemason.
-Its structural and grammatical analysis played a key role in studying Indus script by Iravatham Mahadevan.

-Several personal names and place names traceable to Telugu roots are found in various Sanskrit and Prakrit inscriptions of 2nd and 1st centuries BCE.

 Many Hindu epics were also composed in Telugu.
 Some examples are the Amukthamalayada, Basava Purana, Andhra Mahabharatam, and the Ranganatha Ramayanamu.